chadgeary/cloudblock/aws/README.md

 cd ~/cloudblock/aws/

 # Move vars file to be untracked by git, if not already done.
-if [ -f pvars.tfvars ]; then echo "pvars exists, not overwriting"; else mv oci.tfvars pvars.tfvars; fi
+if [ -f pvars.tfvars ]; then echo "pvars exists, not overwriting"; else mv aws.tfvars pvars.tfvars; fi

 # Pull cloudblock updates
 git pull